steve-westwood/steve-westwood.github.io/_posts/2019-05-09-circleci-machine-executor-configured-for-android.md

 > This configuration will be for Android and React-Native

-First of all lets selector the machine executor, and environment variables we'll use later.
+First of all lets select the machine executor, and environment variables we'll use later.

 ```yaml
 version: 2